Nanohertz Gravitational Waves: Nano-Hz GW basics: signals, detectors and observations

 Here $\Omega_{\rm GW}(f)$ defines the energy content of the GWB per logaritmic frequency, normalized to the critical energy density of the Universe $\rho_c=3H_0^2/(8\pi G)$, where $H_0=100~h_0$~km~s$^{-1}$~Mpc$^{-1}$ is the Hubble expansion rate and $h_0\approx0.67$~\cite{Planck:2018vyg}.
 Therefore, Eq.~(\ref{eq:omega_gw}) connects the (normalized) spectral energy density spectrum $\Omega_{\rm GW}$ to the PSD $S_h$ and characteristic strain $h_c$.

 ~~~~The above derivation assumed a GWB statistically homogeneous and isotropic, stationary and unpolarised, as these circumstances apply (at least to a large degree) to the majority of cases, see Ref.~\cite{Caprini:2018mtu} for a discussion on this.
-The possibility of sizeable anisotropies might be however a key discriminating factor to pin down the origin of the PTA signal as astrophysical, as opposed to cosmological\footnote{Cosmological signals might also display small anisotropies~\cite{Dimastrogiovanni:2021mfs,LISACosmologyWorkingGroup:2022kbp}, as well as non-Gaussian statistics, non-stationary bursts, or chiral features, see {\it e.g.}~\cite{Bartolo:2018qqn,Damour:2000wa,Sorbo:2011rz}.
-We will not dwell, however, into these aspects, as they are not generic features, and it is uncertain that they will play any role in discriminating the origin of the PTA signal.}, see Sec.~\ref{sec:discriminating}.
+The possibility of sizeable anisotropies might be however a key discriminating factor to pin down the origin of the PTA signal as astrophysical, as opposed to cosmological, see Sec.~\ref{sec:discriminating}.